liob/blog-test/content/entries/spearman_correlation_heatmap_with_correlation_coefficient_and_significance_in_r.md

 Spearman's rho, on the other hand, is a non-parametric algorithm.
 It compares two ranked variables of either [ordinal, interval or ratio][Level of measurement] type and describes how well they can be described using a monotonic function.
 No further assumptions on the data set are necessary which is handy if you do not know too much about the distribution of your data.

-### Let's get it on!
+### Let's Get It On!

-[R], a statistical computing programming language, is being used for the statistical analysis with some additional libraries: [ggplot2] for plotting, [Hmisc] to create a correlation matrix, [reshape2] to meld the dataframe as well as [stats] to provide the [mtcars] data set.
+[R], a statistical computing programming language, is being used for the statistical analysis with some additional libraries: [ggplot2] for plotting, [Hmisc] to create a correlation matrix, [reshape2] to meld the data frame as well as [stats] to provide the [mtcars] data set.

 ```R
 library(ggplot2)